Open-Attribute Person Retrieval: Finding People Through Distinctive and Novel Attributes: Experiment

-We adopt the image and text encoders from pre-trained CLIP (ViT-B/16) \cite{CLIP} and freeze both image and text encoders.
-The proposed model is implemented with PyTorch \cite{pytorch} and trained on an A6000 GPU.
-The number of distinct body features ($N$) is set to $4$, and we use the following body part classes: \textit{``person"}, \textit{``head"}, \textit{``upper body"}, \textit{``lower body"}.
-The number of the learnable prompt is set to $66$ tokens, and the prompt is shared across all attributes. $V$ is set to 6.
-The learning rate for the learnable text prompt is set to $0.005$, while the learning rate for the cross-attention module is $0.001$.
-The model is trained for $100$ epochs using a cosine scheduler.
-The temperature parameter $\tau$ is set to $0.07$, and the weighting factor for negative samples, $w_{\text{neg}}$, is set to $50$.
-The hyperparameters $\lambda_{distill}$ and $\lambda_{aba}$ are set to $0.4$ and $0.1$, respectively.
+\paragraph{Implementation Details.} We adopt pre-trained CLIP (ViT-B/16)~\cite{CLIP} and freeze both image and text encoders.
+All training and evaluation experiments are conducted on four NVIDIA A6000 GPUs.
+The number of distinct body features ($N$) is set to $5$, and we use the following body part classes: \textit{``person"}, \textit{``head"}, \textit{``upper body"}, \textit{``lower body"}, \textit{``holding something"}. $V$ is set to 6, and the temperature parameter $\tau$ is set to $0.1$, and the weighting factor for negative samples, $w_{\text{neg}}$, is set to $1$.
+The hyperparameters $\lambda_{distill}$ and $\lambda_{aba}$ are set to $0.1$ and $0.02$, respectively.
 Further configuration details are provided in the supplementary material.